-The authors wish to thank: the students and staff of CVSP Lab, NTUA for participating in the subjective evaluation studies; N. Malandrakis and I. Rodomagoulakis for the additional movie annotations; T. Apostolidis for providing the expert movie summaries; the anonymous reviewers for their suggestions towards improving this paper.
+The authors would like to thank the students and staff of CVSP Lab, National Technical University of Athens, Athens, Greece, for participating in the subjective evaluation studies, N. Malandrakis and I. Rodomagoulakis for the additional movie annotations, T. Apostolidis for providing the expert movie summaries, and the anonymous reviewers for their suggestions towards improving this paper.